garrandall/popular-music-data/tracks/here-s-to-you-hamilton-camp.md

   ranking_list: Billboard Hot 100
   start_date: '1968-06-01'
 ---
-Ba da do bop ba da...
+Ba da do bop ba da

 If I had it all
 Could I make it without you